I-66 Multimodal Improvements Inside the Beltway

 About the Project

-- Converting I-66 inside the Beltway to dynamically-priced toll lanes during rush hours in the peak directions (from 5:30 a.m. until 9:30 a.m. eastbound and from 3:00 p.m. until 7:00 p.m. westbound, Monday through Friday).
-HOV vehicles and buses will travel the lanes for free, while others must pay a toll.
+- Converting I-66 Onside the Beltway to dynamically-priced toll lanes during rush hours in the peak directions (5:30 a.m. - 9:30 a.m. eastbound and from 3 - 7 p.m. westbound, Monday through Friday).
+HOV vehicles and buses will travel the lanes free, while others must pay a toll.
+Rush hour tolling Inside the Beltway will NOT be in effect on federal holidays.

 - Toll revenues will be used to:

-- Enhance carpool and other TDM strategies throughout the corridor
+- Enhance carpool and other transportation demand strategies throughout the corridor

-- Widening of I-66 eastbound from the Dulles Connector Road to Ballston with lanes opening in late 2019.
+- Widening of I-66 eastbound from the Dulles Connector Road to Ballston, with the additional eastbound lane opening in late 2020.

 The project will benefit travelers by: